Dihia-chan/EasyFs/README.md

 # EasyFs
-web interface that manages freeswitch
+web interface that manages some fonction of freeswitch